one-aalam/astro-ink/README.md

 ## How to start?
-There's not much to know about commands.
-Just clone this template, and start working from your clone.
+*Just clone this template*, and start working from your clone.
 You have all the common NPM commands at your disposal like `dev`, `build`, etc. Refer [package.json](./package.json) to see a list of all the available commands.

+**Note:** Use `npx degit one-aalam/astro-ink` to clone the template without any of the `git` history

+**Important:** Create a `.env` file before running the project for the first time.
+Run `mv .env.example .env` to create the `.env` file if you're on a Linux distro or Mac, and set the `SITE_URI` variable as `SITE_URI=http://localhost:3000` (where 3000 is the port at which your project is running).

 ## Built with Astro Ink
 - [jamesperkins.dev](https://www.jamesperkins.dev/) - Personal site of developer, YouTube instructor [James R Perkins](https://twitter.com/james_r_perkins)